Buddon Links is a relatively new golf course having been opened in 1979.

 Hole 14 – Waterloo

-A tough par 4 with thick rough on the left and out of bounds on the right, a long 2nd shot awaits to a narrow green, well protected by bunkers, and 4 is a very good result.
+A tough par 4 with heather on the left and out of bounds on the right, a long 2nd shot awaits to a narrow green, well protected by bunkers, and 4 is a very good result.

 Hole 15 – Falaise